chongzhizhao/chongzhizhao.github.io/gem5/clusivity.md

 The more important question here is whether the same cache line in upper level caches are evicted upon an eviction.

-## Upon eviction, is a cache line evicted from all cache levels?
+## Upon replacement eviction, is a cache line evicted from all cache levels?

 The type of eviction I'm looking at is replacement eviction.
+It is triggered in this sequence:
+BaseCache::access() or BaseCache::handleFill() >> BaseCache::allocateBlock() >> BaseCache::handleEvictions()
+>> evictBlock().
+The final function is virtually implemented in BaseCache but overriden in Cache.
+After taking over, Cache::evictBlock() decides if the block shall be handled with BaseCache::writebackBlk() or Cache::cleanEvictBlk().
+In our case, my guess is that cleanEvictBlk() should be used to make a packet before the invalidation.
+The packet is added to the writeback packet list that is then passed back up the chain.
+In any event, Cache::doWritebacks() does not ask the same block to be evicted from upper level caches.

+BaseSetAssoc::findVictim() is responsible for returning a pointer to a potential victim by consulting the replacement policy.

+## What does it take to implement strict clusivity?

 ## How is clflush instruction implemented?

-## How is a replacement eviction implemented?

-## What does it take to implement strict clusivity?